 - One of the most useful cards in the TCG was Cleffa, a baby Pokemon with pitiful stats in-game.
-The TCG version had an attack that let you completley refresh your hand for 1 Energy (or 0 Energy in the remade version), and was very difficult to actually damage due to the Baby Rule.
-It got to the point where most competitive decks included specific cards to counter Cleffa, an idea that's laughable to videogame players.
+The TCG version had an attack that let you completely refresh your hand for 1 Energy (or 0 Energy in the remade version), and was very difficult to actually damage due to the Baby Rule.
+It got to the point where most competitive decks included specific cards to counter Cleffa, an idea that's laughable to video game players.

 - Averted in terms of rarity.
 The super rare foil cards are usually legendary monsters like Mewtwo and Zekrom.

 - And we go back full circle—the card to beat in the 2011-12 season was Mewtwo-EX.
 The Pokémon Black and White expansions seems to have made most Legendary Pokémon deliberately stronger and tougher, and the ones who didn't have been given competitive utility.
 For better or for worse, this means the Pokémon Trading Card Game is, in the 5th generation, an aversion to this trope.

 - Hearthstone: Heroes of Warcraft both uses and averts this trope.
 Many of the most powerful cards in the game are very well-known characters such as Sylvanas Windrunner, Alexstrasza and Tirion Fordring.
 Many of the most powerful and famous characters aren't represented on a card, but instead represent a character class (Medivh, Garrosh Hellscream, Anduin Wrynn, etc.) However, there are several cards that have power way above or below the level that lore would appoint them.
 Some examples: